MichaelCurrin/docsify-js-tutorial/docs/README.md

 [example.md](https://docsify.js.org/_media/example.md ':include')

-Note: The result is _not_ inside a codeblock as expect.
-It is inside a quote block because the source content starts with `> `.
+Note: The result is _not_ inside a codeblock.
+It is inside a quote block, because the source content starts with `> `.

 #### Warnings